falkodev/a3-vue-sample-project/README.md

 The first time you run `docker-compose up`, all Docker images will be downloaded and built.

-There is a dependency between the containers `vino-terr-apos` and `vino-terr-mongo`: the DB needs to be started to enable the server to start (otherwise, Feathers does not have a Mongo connection and is stuck).
-However, the first time, database users will be created, it takes time, and the timeout on Feathers side expires.
+There is a dependency between the containers `vino-terr-apos` and `vino-terr-mongo`: the DB needs to be started to enable the server to start (otherwise, Apostrophe does not have acces to Mongo and is stuck).
+However, on the first run, some time is spent to create database users.
+Apostrophe tries to connect to Mongo during a certain period of time, but on the first run, this timeout expires before Mongo is ready to accept connections.
 So, read the logs and wait for the user `app-admin` to be created.
 When it is done, the DB is ready.
 You can now kill the docker containers by hitting `Ctrl + c` in your terminal or run `docker-compose stop` in another one.
-And run again `docker-compose up` or `make` as explained below.
+And run again `docker-compose up` or `make dev-logs` as explained below.
 This time, the DB will start quickly, enabling the server to start correctly.

 <a id="3-2"></a>

 ### 3.2 Usual process [&#x2B06;](#contents)

 Run simply `make` to start on development mode.
 The CMS part is accessible on `http://localhost:8080`.
-The Vue app on `http://localhost:3000` when running with `npm run dev`.
-However, by default, the npm script is `npm run build:watch` to serve Vue files as static assets for the CMS.
+For Vue, by default, the npm script is `npm run build:watch` to serve Vue files as static assets for the CMS.
+As a consequence, there is no Vue app available on localhost.
+However, when running with `npm run dev` in the `vue`, folder the Vue app is launched on `http://localhost:3000` .

 You can also look at the Makefile for other possible commands.
 The next section explains what commands to run.